 Colin Kennedy - vocals, guitar

 Yankee were from Ayrshire and comprised of Tom Hyslop on bass, Philip Brown on drums, Andrew Clark on guitar, Graham McGhee on Keyboard and Colin Kennedy on vocals and guitar.
+Ex 'Dead End Kid' Andrew (Drew) Clark went on to play with 'Hollywood', who are believed to still be playing in 2016!

-Info courtesy of: Tom Hyslop
+Info courtesy of: Tom Hyslop and Walter Smith

 Formed in May 1963 at Kingston Art School, Kingston, Surrey, The Yardbirds original line-up had not included Eric Clapton who had been brought in to replace their original lead guitarist, Antony 'Top' Topham.
 However, it soon became Clapton who drew the audiences with the precision of his play.
 The group had started out as a dedicated R&B outfit like the Rolling Stones, and in fact one of their first successes was to take over the residency from that band at the Crawdaddy Club in Richmond.